shannon-jliu/gs-backend/README.md

       * `datasource.db.databaseUrl=jdbc:postgresql:groundservertest`

 Then run `./run` in order to start up the server on port `9000`!

+## Development guide

+When creating a new branch, please use the format of `<your-username>/<informative-branch-name>`.
+Do not commit to master (you shouldn't be able to anyway) and only squash PRs (you also shouldn't be able to do anything else either).

 ## Testing
 To enable logging while testing, run `gradle test` with the `--info` or `-i` flag if you are logging at the `INFO` level, or `--debug` or `d` if you are logging at the `DEBUG` level, etc. `System.out.println` will print out on the `INFO` level.